The Framework

 Harvest-Now-Decrypt-Later

 An adversary intercepts and stores your encrypted data today.
 They cannot read it yet.
 When a cryptographically relevant quantum computer exists, they decrypt it retroactively.
-This attack is already in its collection phase.
+The collection phase is already underway, which is why the relevant clock is the collection date, not the decryption date.

 What's at risk: any asymmetric encryption protecting data with a long confidentiality lifetime: VPN traffic, encrypted backups, TLS sessions carrying long-lived sensitive data.